streamdata-gallery-organizations/stripe/_listings/stripe/customerscustomersubscriptions-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "You can see a list of the customer’s active subscriptions" },
+            "description": "You can see a list of the customer???s active subscriptions" },
           "response": [
             {